MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/windows-features.md

 - [General-use capabilities](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#general-use-capabilities) that apply to most common app scenarios.
 - [Device capabilities](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#device-capabilities) that allow your app to access peripheral and internal devices.
 - [Special-use capabilities](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations#special-and-restricted-capabilities) that support enterprise scenarios and require a Microsoft Store *company account*.
 For more info about company accounts, see [*Account types, locations, and fees*](https://docs.microsoft.com/en-us/windows/uwp/publish/account-types-locations-and-fees).

+You request access by declaring capabilities in your app’s [package manifest](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/appx-package-manifest).
+For more information, see [*App capability declarations*](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations) and [*Packaging for Universal Windows Platform (UWP) apps*](https://docs.microsoft.com/en-us/windows/uwp/packaging/index).

 > [!NOTE]
 > Your app's Microsoft Store page will list all the capabilities you declare in your app package manifest.
 Be sure to only specify the capabilities that your app actually uses.

-You request access by declaring capabilities in your app’s [package manifest](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/appx-package-manifest).
-For more information, see these articles on [App capability declarations](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations) and [Packaging for Universal Windows Platform (UWP) apps](https://docs.microsoft.com/en-us/windows/uwp/packaging/index).

 Some capabilities provide apps access to a sensitive resource.
 These resources are considered sensitive because they can access the user’s personal data or cost the user money.
 Privacy settings, managed by the Windows 10 [**Settings**](https://binged.it/2lOGSH0) app, let the user dynamically control access to sensitive resources.
 Thus, it’s important that your app doesn’t assume a sensitive resource is always available.
 For more info about accessing sensitive resources, see [*Guidelines for privacy-aware apps*](https://msdn.microsoft.com/library/windows/apps/hh768223.aspx).

 ## Find and use WinRT APIs in JavaScript

-The power of PWAs is that you can use [*progressive enhancement*](https://en.wikipedia.org/wiki/Progressive_enhancement) to scale up (or down) the user experience according to the capabilities of the device that your web app is running on.
+The power of PWAs is that you can use [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) to scale up (or down) the user experience according to the capabilities of the device that your web app is running on.
 When your [PWA is installed as a Windows 10 app](./microsoft-store.md#1-generate-your-windows-10-app), it has the ability to call Windows Runtime APIs and provide native app features while still providing your non-Windows customers with a  default experience that works across browsers.

-The key to is to use [*feature detection*](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) to test for support of a given feature before using it.
+The key to is to use [feature detection](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) to test for support of a given feature before using it.
 This allows you to write JavaScript on your page that will only be executed in the context where the APIs are available.
 In this case, it will only execute while inside a Windows PWA.

 Feature detection can be as simple as looking for the `Windows` object (the entrypoint to the [WinRT namespace](https://docs.microsoft.com/en-us/uwp/api/)) as below: